H1dd3n00b/InTuneAutoMate/README.md

 - **Quick Scan**
 - **Sync**

 The script operates interactively, simulating user actions in the Microsoft Intune environment.
-Using Selenium's automation features, IntuneAutoMate seamlessly conducts security scans and updates.

 Simply provide a file listing the machines to be scanned, allowing you the freedom to step away for a coffee break.
 Upon your return, the scans will be seamlessly completed.

 ## Usage
 ```